-LED lighting is a more energy efficient choice than halogen or older-style incandescent bulbs, and also produces less heat when switched on.
+LED lighting is a more energy-efficient choice than halogen or older-style incandescent ligtht bulbs, and it also produces less heat when switched on.
 Swapping your light bulbs for modern LED designs takes just a few minutes – but the benefits will last for up to 15 years.

 If your home heats up quickly on warmer days, consider the landscaping around your home.
-Paved and tarmacked areas will absorb more heat than planted areas – so consider adding more flower beds and shrubs close to the house.
-Adding trees and larger shrubs to your garden will add shade and shelter.
-Broad-leaved deciduous trees such as beeches and maples are great choice.
-They’ll offer dappled shade on a summers day but will lose their leaves in winter, allowing light and warmth into your home when needed most.
+Paved and tarmacked areas will absorb more heat than planted areas – so think about adding more flower beds and shrubs close to the house.
+Introducing trees and larger shrubs to your garden will add shade and shelter with broad-leaved deciduous trees, such as beeches and maples, are great choice.
+They’ll offer dappled shade on a sunny day, but will lose their leaves in winter, allowing light and warmth into your home when needed most.